-Boosted Decision Trees
+AdaBoost Boosted Decision Trees

 Past the first one, each iterative boosted decision tree (classifier) is trained on the 'same' events.
 But now, the events have weights according to whether they were previously wrongly classified.
+Also, the regions have weights (W1, W2, W3 in the example below) corresponding to the classification error.

-Boosted Decision Trees
+AdaBoost Boosted Decision Trees